a-lurker/a-lurker.github.io/docs/vera-bridge-plugin.md

 ## Vera plugin compatibility with openLuup
 Some plugins may not work:

-- encrypted plugins simply won't run.
+- Encrypted plugins simply won't run.
-- ones that rely on the OpenWrt OS eg the Sonos UPnP Event Proxy
+- Ones that rely on the OpenWrt OS eg the Sonos UPnP Event Proxy.
-- particular to the Vera environment eg InfoViewer
+- Particular to the Vera environment eg InfoViewer.

 ## Room names and usage